 Gas Insert Installation and Service

-Many Wellington homeowners are switching to gas inserts for convenience.
-We install quality products, such as the Kingsman Gas Fireplace Insert, and provide annual servicing.
-Installation typically ranges from $3,500 to $6,500, depending on the unit and the condition of the existing chimney.
+A lot of Wellington homeowners are moving over to gas inserts for the convenience.
+We install quality units like the Kingsman Gas Fireplace Insert and handle the annual servicing.
+Installation usually runs $3,500 to $6,500, depending on the unit and the shape your existing chimney is in.

 Dryer Vent Cleaning

-While I’m known for chimneys, I also provide dryer vent services.
-Clogged dryer vents cause house fires, too.
-Our dryer vent cleaning service costs $150-$250 and can significantly reduce fire risk while improving dryer efficiency.
+I'm known for chimneys, but I also handle dryer vent services.
+Clogged dryer vents start house fires too.
+Our dryer vent cleaning runs $150-$250 and cuts fire risk while helping your dryer run better.

 Animal Removal Services

-Wellington’s proximity to open spaces means wildlife encounters.
-I’ve removed raccoons, birds, squirrels, and even a fox family from chimneys.
-Our animal removal service starts at $250 and includes humane removal and prevention measures.
+Wellington sits right up against open space, so wildlife finds its way in.
+I've pulled raccoons, birds, squirrels, and even a fox family out of chimneys.
+Our animal removal service starts at $250 and includes humane removal plus steps to keep them from coming back.

 Labor Costs and What You're Paying For

-I want to be transparent about labor costs because people often ask why chimney work isn’t cheaper.
-Here’s the reality:
+I want to be straight about labor, because people ask all the time why chimney work isn't cheaper.
+Here's the honest answer:

 Our Labor Rates Include: